 The College is owned by the Coptic Orthodox Church (NSW) Property Trust and is governed by the NSW Coptic Education Board through its nominated Directors.
-The Board is the delegated and authorised subcommittee and exists to oversee the College operations including administration, financial and capital projects through the School's Head of College.
-All members of the Schools' Board have read, understood and signed the respective "Responsible Persons" document, along with the Roles, Responsibilities and Confidentiality Requirements of Directors following their required Induction Program offered by AISNSW.
-Monthly reports (+ as requested) are produced and presented by the Head of College to the School's Board keeping them informed of all aspects of the school's operation.
+The Board is the delegated and authorised subcommittee responsible for overseeing the College's operations, including administration, financial matters, and capital projects, through the Head of College.

+All members of the School's Board have read, understood, and signed the "Responsible Persons" document, along with the Roles, Responsibilities, and Confidentiality Requirements of Directors following their required Induction Program offered by AISNSW.
+The Head of College produces and presents monthly reports (and additional reports as requested) to the School's Board, keeping them informed of all aspects of the school's operation.
 Through the Head of College, the school's ethos is monitored and continually developed.